openmls/openmls/book/src/virtual_clients.md

     .process_message(provider, commit.into_protocol_message().unwrap())?;
 ```

-A receiver that does not hold the referenced emulation epoch state, for example
+A receiver that does not hold the referenced derivation epoch state, for example
 a real member of the higher-level group that is not an emulator client,
 processes the commit as an ordinary commit.
 The permissive handling is framed
 around the receiver, who may not be a sibling.
 The sender is always a sibling.